-A part of the reason is that cyber-crime prevention is myopically pursued as an issue of enhancing cyber security.
-To understand the cyber-crime landscape, let’s visualize a supply chain as a city with various ports connected with bridges – each port represents a supplier or vendor and the bridges connecting these ports represent the digital lines of communication.
-Combating supply chain fraud means protecting the bridges as much as the ports to keep the city safe.
+The vulnerability of supply chains and logistics operations is best visualized as a city with various ports connected with bridges – each port represents a trading partner or vendor and the bridges connecting these ports represent the mediums of communication and data exchange.
+Protection from cybercrime means protecting the bridges as much as the ports to keep the city safe.

 Cyber security

-Cyber security is about protecting internal IT systems of trading partners from cyber risks like ransomware, phishing, and sensor data and industrial technology intercepts.
+Cyber security is about each partner in the supply chain ecosystem protecting their own IT systems from cyber risks like ransomware, phishing, and sensor data and industrial technology intercepts.

 This means protecting individual systems of original equipment manufacturers (OEMs), logistics service providers (LSPs), asset carriers, terminals and compounds, and all other supply chain nodes and trading partners that are part of a supply chain ecosystem.